 In certain specialties, training experience for certain defined activities may be defined as Training Hours rather than a Training Week.
-A Training Hour is defined as one continuous hour of direct contact time with a supervising specialist in the specified training activity, e.g. clinical pathology.
+A Training Hour is defined as one continuous hour of direct or remote (e.g. video conference) contact time with a supervising specialist in the specified training activity, e.g. clinical pathology.
 See specialty requirements later in this Certification Manual for further definitions of the application of Training Hours.